privatenumber/md-vue-loader/README.md

 To configure the demo markup, you can pass in a function to control how the component is inlined: `function (demoTag, files)`.
 In the function context, you have access to `this.addComponent([...named imports], 'module-name')` to register external components.

-In this example, I use [`vue-demo-collapse`](https://www.npmjs.com/package/vue-demo-collapse) to wrap my demo with the expandable container with the source-code:
+In this example, I use [`vue-demo-collapse`](https://www.npmjs.com/package/vue-demo-collapse) to wrap my demo with an expandable container to show the source-code:

 ```diff
 module.exports = {